TETIANA-TR/Tableau/README.md

 2. After that, I created the following charts (or tables):
 A chart that allows you to visually compare the total Revenue for each location + product combination.
 A chart that allows you to compare the total Revenue for each location.
 A chart that shows the total Revenue by month broken down by product.
-The breakdown should be color-coded.
+The breakdown is color-coded.
 Chart showing ARPPU and Paid Users Count by month.
 Built a box plot to compare transaction amounts.
 Created a chart showing how each location's share of Revenue changes over time.